Kbitt/vuex-typekit/README.md

     <img src="https://img.shields.io/badge/coverage-100%25-brightgreen">
 </p>

-### A set of handy types and utility functions for creating more strongly typed Vuex modules.
+### A set of handy types and utility functions for creating strongly typed Vuex modules.

 ## The Problem

 Vuex, along with many JavaScript implementations of the flux pattern, throws away a lot of useful type information.
 A `Store` only keeps the type of its state and you don't get any parameter type information when calling `commit` or `dispatch`.
 However, by adding some extra types and utility functions, we can write types for our modules that help with both writing the modules and using them.

-## TLDR: Why?
+## TL/DR: Why?

 Wouldn't it be great if we could use vuex and get the benefits of static typing?